carehs12/guardianes_informaticos/docs/mathematical_approach.md

   - Only one employee assigned to each hour of each day: $\sum_{ij}{x_k} = 1$

   This problem, as it is described, does not have the standard form to be solved as a linear programming problem (LPP).
-In this case a series of different methods can be used, in the case of the final solution, a custom cyclic algorithm that slowly moves towards a **local** optimal solution.
+To solve this problem, a series of different methods can be used.
+In the case of this application, a custom cyclic algorithm that slowly moves towards a **local** optimal solution is used.